sandraC1996/Cota_Portfolio/FP2.md

 - I really like this graph, I will maybe just change the colors a little because they are too similar to each other.
 - Maybe having the year inside of the bubble instead of the # of original content will be better.
 You already get a sense of how different is each year by the size of the bubble.

-I will find a better way to show the labels, and I will move to slightly different colors.
+Maybe I will try to use flourish for this visualization.
+I tried having the year as the labels instead of the number of original content, but because some bubbles were too small, they were overlapìng with the edge of the circle.
+I will find a better way to show the labels and have slightly different colors, or I will change the type of visualization.

+These were the results of the feedback.
+It was quite useful because I realized that I had overlooked some details and those that I had caught but thought might not be that important were also pointed out by other people.
+I'm looking forward to filling in the rest of my information and changing the visualizations so the viewer understands them easier.